 One tool to rule them all

 While launching their shiny new website towards the end of 2018, Sookio had a spring clean of their internal documents and tools, and Sue decided the dreaded spreadsheet would be banished to the shadows once and for all.
-Sookio introduced Timetastic as the new year ticked over into 2019:
+Sookio introduced Timetastic as their staff holiday booking system as the new year ticked over into 2019:

 "We liked the tool immediately because it did one thing and did it well.
 It was very easy to use, and instantly won approval from the team because it let them complete a boring-but-essential task quickly and easily so they could get on with their day."